Skip to main content

 Intrauterine insemination is a technique that seeks to increase the chances of gametes (eggs and sperm) meeting inside the tube.
 It is therefore a technique of in vivo fertilization.

-Mild multiple follicular growth (maximum 3-4 follicles) is induced by subcutaneous injection of low doses of gonadotropins (follicle-stimulating hormone) or, in selected cases, oral intake of Clomiphene citrate.
-After a few days of therapy, the woman begins ultrasound monitoring of ovulation, which aims to evaluate the number and size of the follicles and, where deemed essential, a dosage of estradiol and plasma progesterone.
+Mild multiple follicular growth (maximum 2-3-4 follicles) is induced through the subcutaneous injection of low doses of gonadotropins (follicle-stimulating hormone) or, in selected cases, the oral intake of Clomiphene citrate.
+After a few days of therapy, the woman begins ultrasound monitoring of ovulation, which aims to evaluate the number and size of the follicles and, if deemed essential, a measurement of plasma estradiol and progesterone.

 Once a correct follicular diameter has been reached (around 17-22 mm) and an endometrial thickness of at least 7 mm with characteristics of maturity, ovulation is induced by means of a subcutaneous or intramuscular injection of HCG and insemination is carried out (around 36-38 hours later), that is, the transfer of the spermatozoa into the uterus, previously treated in the laboratory in order to make them more suitable for reaching the oocyte.